CosmicMind/Material/README.md

 <a name="materialtableviewcell"></a>
 ## MaterialTableViewCell

-UITableView is a popular and widely used view in iOS.
-Now the pulse animation and core Material features have been made available for the UITableView.
+UITableViewCell is a popular and widely used view in iOS.
+Now the pulse animation and core Material features have been made available for the UITableViewCell.

 ![MaterialMaterialTableViewCell](http://www.cosmicmind.io/MK/MaterialMaterialTableViewCell.gif)